 The Holy Spirit has come into the world to give witness of the Son of God and thus to glorify Jesus Christ.
 The Spirit convicts sinners and draws them to Christ, He imparts new life to them, and continually indwells them from the moment they are born again.
 Upon salvation, He then seals them until the day of redemption.
 His fullness, power, and gifts, are appropriated in the believer's life by faith.

 John 15:26; 2 Corinthians 3:18; John 16:7-11; Titus 3:5; Acts 2:38; Ephesians 1:13; 3:16-17; 1 Corinthians 12:1-11

 Every believer is called to right living by the power of the indwelling Spirit, and that in choosing to do so will not fulfill the lust of the flesh but will bear fruit to the glory of God.
-As a believer walks with the Lord, he or she is empowered by the Holy Spirit to live a godly life.
+As a believer grows, matures, and walks with the Lord, he or she is empowered by the Holy Spirit to live a godly life.

 Galatians 5:16-24; Luke 6:43-44

-Jesus Christ is the Head of the church, which is His body, which is made up of all men and women, living and dead, who have been joined to Him through adoption by saving faith.
+Which is His body, is the assembly of men and women, living and dead, who have been joined to Him through adoption and rebirth by saving faith.
 The Church is the local expression of His Body on the earth.

 Why We Gather

-We assemble together regularly for celebration, worship, for participation in ordinances, and for the building up each other through the Word of God, the exercising of spiritual gifts, and the mutual encouragement of one another.
+We assemble together regularly for celebration, worship, for participation in ordinances, for the building up each other through the Word of God, the exercising of spiritual gifts, and the mutual encouragement of one another.

 Hebrews 10:24-25; 1 Corinthians 14:26; Psalm 23:25; 26:12; 35:18; 40:9

 Death of a Christian

-At physical death, the body returns to the dust, while the soul and spirit of the believer enters immediately into eternal conscious fellowship with the Lord.
+At physical death, the body returns to the dust, while the soul and spirit of the believer enters immediately into eternal conscious fellowship with the Lord awaiting the resurrection.

 2 Corinthians 5:1-8; Luke 16:19-31

 Death of an Unbeliever

-At physical death, the unbeliever (those who reject God) enter immediately into eternal conscious separation from the Lord.
-The unbelievers will later be resurrected, experience their final judgement and be sentenced to condemnation.
+At physical death, the unbeliever (those who have rejected God) enter immediately into conscious separation from the Lord.
+The unbelievers will later be resurrected, experience their final judgement and be sentenced to condemnation. and destruction.